anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA returns the voucher-response (voucher) to the registrar.

 After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
-The registrar MUST add an additional signature to the MASA provided voucher, by signing it using its registrar credentials (LDevID(Reg)).
+The registrar MUST add an additional signature to the MASA provided voucher, by signing it using its registrar credentials).
-This signature is done over the same content as the MASA signature of the voucher and provides a proof of possession of the private key corresponding to the LDevID(Reg) the pledge received in the trigger for the PVR (see {{pavrt}}).
-The registrar MUST use the same LDevID(Reg) credential that is used for authentication in the TLS handshake to authenticate towards the registrar-agent.
-This ensures that the same LDevID(Reg) certificate can be used to verify the signature as transmitted in the voucher request as is transferred in the PVR in the agent-provided-proximity-registrar-cert component.
+This signature is done over the same content as the MASA signature of the voucher and provides a proof of possession of the private key corresponding to the registrar EE certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
+The registrar MUST use the same registrar EE credential that is used for authentication in the TLS handshake to authenticate towards the registrar-agent.
+This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher request as is transferred in the PVR in the agent-provided-proximity-registrar-cert component.
 Figure {{MASA-REG-vr}} below provides an example of the voucher with two signatures.

 ~~~~
-# The MASA issued voucher with additional registrar signature in general
+# The MASA issued voucher with additional registrar signature in
-JWS serialization syntax
+  general JWS serialization syntax
 {
   "payload": "BASE64URL(ietf-voucher:voucher)",
   "signatures": [